neuralmagic/deepsparse/user-guide/README.md

 Let's walk through a simple example of each API to give a sense of usage.
 As an example, we will use the sentiment analysis use-case with a 90% pruned-quantized version of BERT.

-Check out the [use case section](/use-cases) for details on the APIs of each supported use case.

 ### Engine